Find out which types of food are zero-rated and which are standard-rated for VAT purposes.

 3.7.3 Drinks which are not beverages

-There are a number of types of drinks which don’t fall within the definition of a beverage.
+There are a number of types of drinks which do not fall within the definition of a beverage.
 Sports energy and nutrition drinks are specifically standard rated with effect from 1 October 2012 under the VAT Act 1994 schedule 8, Group 1, excepted item 4A.
 More information about these products can be found in this notice at paragraph 4.6.1.

 The following drinks (and the mixes and so on for making them) can be zero-rated: